Selling a Home in Pre-Foreclosure in Ozark, MO

 Reinstate the Loan

-Reinstating a loan typically involves paying off the late payments and any other penalties or fees.
-Once the mortgage is current you can continue making regular payments as outlined in the loan agreement.
+Reinstating a loan typically involves settling the past due payments, late fees, and any other charges associated with the delinquency.
+Once you have paid off all the past due amounts, the loan is considered to be current again and you will be required to continue making regular payments as outlined in the loan agreement.

 It’s important to note.
-If you cannot maintain the payments.
-It’s possible to take out a loan with a different lender, but the interest rates will likely be high, and then you’ll have two monthly debts to stay current on.
+If you fail to keep up with the monthly payments the home may go into foreclosure again.
+You could consider taking out a loan with a different company, but the interest rates will likely be high, and then you’ll have two monthly loans to stay current on.

 Deed in Lieu of Foreclosure

-In a “deed in lieu,” you can give your home to the lender in exchange for discharging your unpaid debt.
-This reduces some of the negative consequences of a foreclosure, such as a damaged credit score, and the lender wouldn’t have to deal with the nuisance the foreclosure process.
-The lender can then sell the home, or keep it as a rental property, but you would still be evicted.
+In a “deed in lieu,” you can give your home to the lender, in return they will release your obligation to pay the mortgage.
+Your credit score would not take a hit, and the lender wouldn’t have to deal with the hassle the foreclosure process.
+The lender can then sell the home, or keep it and have tenants in it, but you would still be evicted.

 Bankruptcy